 Functional constipation – Millions of children (1 in every 10) each year will be diagnosed with functional constipation.
 In fact, it is the chief complaint of 3% of pediatric outpatient visits and 10- 25% of pediatric gastroenterology visits.

 Functional Gastrointestinal and Motility Disorders and the National Institutes of Health

-The International Foundation for Functional Gastrointestinal Disorders recommends an increase to $30.8 billion or 10% for NIH overall, and a 10% increase for NIDDK, or $1.85 billion.
+The International Foundation for Functional Gastrointestinal Disorders recommends an increase of 6% for NIH overall, and a 6% increase for NIDDK.
 However, we request that this increase for NIH does not come at the expense of other Public Health Service agencies.

-We urge the subcommittee to provide the necessary funding for the expansion of the NIDDK’s research program on functional gastrointestinal (GI) and motility disorders.
-This increased funding will allow for the growth of new research, a prevalence study and a strategic plan on IBS, and increased public and professional awareness of functional GI and motility disorders.
+We urge the Subcommittee to provide the necessary funding for the expansion of the NIDDK’s research program on functional gastrointestinal disorders (FGID) and motility disorders.
+This increased funding will allow for the growth of new research, a strategic plan on IBS, and increased public and professional awareness of FGID and motility disorders.

-A primary goal of IFFGD’s mission is to ensure that advancements concerning GI disorders result in improvements in care and the quality of life of those affected.
-As we all work together, it is hoped this goal will be realized and the suffering and pain millions of people face daily will end.
+A primary tenant of IFFGD’s mission is to ensure that clinical advancements concerning GI disorders result in improvements in the quality of life of those affected.
+By working together, this goal will be realized and the suffering and pain millions of people face daily will end.